Boise State wins season opener, beats Utah State 42-13

 Despite the game taking place in an empty stadium with less atmosphere than a spring game, Boise State brought plenty of intensity on defense and sprinkled in its trademark pizzazz on offense.

-The Broncos held Utah State to 45 total yards in the first half, keeping Utah State quarterback Jason Shelley under constant duress.
+The Broncos held Utah State to 45 yards in the first half, keeping Utah State quarterback Jason Shelley under constant duress.

 Meanwhile, Bachmeier shined in his return after an injury-mired 2019 season.
 He utilized his full complement of receivers, completing passes to eight different players.
 Khalil Shakir led the corps with seven receptions and a pair of touchdowns, including a 52-yard scoring strike.